AF-5446/Inner-Tranquillity/README.md

 [x] A focus on using HTML and CSS with Bootstrap to create a calming and well organised user experience.

 ### Potential Features
-[-] Hero section with Positive messaging: A Bootstrap Jumbotron with an encouraging message about mental health
+[-] Hero section with Positive messaging: A Bootstrap Jumbotron with an encouraging message about mental health <br>
-- This first Criteria was not exactly possible to meet with the use of a jumbotron, as Bootstrap had updated to v5.3, and taken the jumbotron out of use due to other ways the look can be acheived.
+- This first Criteria was not exactly possible to meet with the use of a jumbotron, as Bootstrap had updated to v5.3, and taken the jumbotron out of use due to other ways the look can be acheived.<br>

-[x] Using calming colour scheme &
+[x] Using calming colour scheme & <br>
 [x] Simple background image

 ## Design